yixianwang/yixian-site/content/blog/sweep_line_algorithm.md

 ## Leetcode 2237.
 Count Positions on Street With Required Brightness

 ### Approach 1(Failed): Sweep Line Algorithm without heap
-- it's not concise compared to the prefix sum version
+- it's not concise compared to the prefix sum version,
+- not AC

 ```c++
 class Solution {